 The Health Services Division monitors access to timely and quality health care for offenders incarcerated within the Texas Department of Criminal Justice.
 The agency contracts with the Correctional Managed Health Care Committee (CMHCC) for all health services at TDCJ facilities.

-The 73rd Legislature established the CMHCC and empowered the committee with developing a managed health care plan for offenders in TDCJ.
+The 73rd Legislature established the CMHCC and empowered the committee to develop a managed health care plan for offenders in TDCJ.
 This statutory mandate was implemented through a series of contractual relationships.
-TDCJ contracts with the CMHCC, which, in turn, contracts with the University of Texas Medical Branch at Galveston (UTMB) and the Texas Tech University Health Science Center at Lubbock (TTUHSC) to provide health care to TDCJ offenders.
-The universities may then contract with private vendors.
+TDCJ contracts with the CMHCC, which, in turn, contracts with the University of Texas Medical Branch at Galveston (UTMB), the Texas Tech University Health Science Center at Lubbock (TTUHSC) and private vendors to provide health care to TDCJ offenders.
+The universities may also contract with private vendors to provide services.

 This health care delivery system was implemented in TDCJ on September 1, 1994.
 Each university and private vendor has its own internal organizational structure to assure the integrity and quality of the managed health care program.
-Within each program there is a medical director, administrator, nursing director, dental director, mental health director, clinical pharmacists, clinical laboratory personnel and health records staff.
+Within each program there is a medical director, administrator, nursing director, dental director, mental health director, clinical pharmacist and clinical laboratory personnel as well as health records staff.

 TDCJ, UTMB, TTUHSC and the private vendors are in partnership to implement and enforce the health care delivery system.
 Each entity functions as an independent organization with separate and distinct lines of supervision and responsibilities.